 Songs Using a Common 1 5 6 4 Chord Progression

-There's actually a lot common between songs when it comes to chord progressions.
-Here is an every growing list of songs that use the common 1 5 6 4 full diatonic chord progression.
-Full Diatonic means all the chords in the progression come from the same scale based on the 1 chord of the progression.
+There's actually a lot in common between songs when it comes to chord progressions.
+Here is an every growing list of songs that use the common 1 5 6 4 chord progression.
+This is a “Full Diatonic” chord progression, with each chord coming from its corresponding major scale.
+This common progression is called the “Four Chord, Pop Progression.”

 Harmonic Analysis for Scale Selection and Chord Substitution

 Harmonic Analysis is the understanding of the functional sequence of chords.
 It is the process used to analyze the harmonic structure of a progression, song or composition.
 This analysis is then used to make scale selections for improvisation and chord substitution.

 A Guide to Blues Chord Progressions for Ukulele A to Z